piborg/monster-self-drive/README.md

 * `ThunderBorg.py` - The standard ThunderBorg library, used to control MonsterBorg's motors
 * `Settings.py` - Our settings for the robot to drive with, also holds some shared data between the scripts
 * `MonsterAuto.py` - The main starting script, controls all of the threads and gets things started
-* `ImageProcessor.py` - The complex part, this script talks to the camera, processes the images, then decides on how my power to give the motors
+* `ImageProcessor.py` - The complex part, this script talks to the camera, processes the images, then decides on how much power to give the motors

 In general you should be able to get everything running just by changing `Settings.py` to match your track / route so that the robot knows what to follow.
 Anyone that wants to see how the processing works or to make improvements will want to look at `ImageProcessor.py` as well.